Sony A99 II versus Panasonic GH5

 The Sony Alpha ALT-A99 II and the Panasonic Lumix DC-GH5 are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2017.
 The A99 II is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (A99 II) and a Four Thirds sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Panasonic provides 20.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Sony A99 II and the Panasonic GH5.
-Three successive views from the front, the top, and the rear are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A99 II – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A99 II – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.